Why does "counter" mean the area of a letter entirely, or partially, enclosed by a letter form or a symbol?

-Why did the typography industry choose "counter"?
+Why did the typography industry choose "counter" to signify this concept?

 Counters are the negative spaces inside letter forms.
 In the images below you can see all counters in capital and lowercase letters with closed letter forms, with the counters in blue and green.